Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/relative-prime-positions.md

 > <img width="500" height="520" alt="Screenshot 2025-09-19 at 9 29 04 PM" src="https://github.com/user-attachments/assets/ced96f57-be05-43aa-909c-a01e673727e2" />

 Sure enough, it does.
-Because we elected to ignore the sheer integer values of prime gaps in favor of standardizing them, we see an interesting emergent phenomena, with a high degree of symmetry to boot.
+Because we elected to ignore the sheer integer values of prime gaps in favor of standardizing them, we see an interesting emergent property with a high degree of symmetry to boot.